 Only you know how much coverage you need, but this gives an over-arching view of what an average 40-year old might pay for such coverage.

-Looking for insurance costs for other ages?
+Looking for insurance costs for other ages and reviews?

 You now have an idea of what term life insurance might cost during mid-life – but everyone’s situation is different.
 If you have 5 minutes, you can get customized term life insurance quotes in minutes through PolicyAdvisor’s online tool.